Thursday, November 21, 2024

 FAQs

 The Palappam Chatti or Appam Chatti is a traditional curved pan, often made of cast iron, that helps in achieving the perfect texture and shape of Kerala Appam.
-Its unique design allows for even distribution of heat, resulting in crispy edges and a soft, spongy center, essential characteristics of authentic Kerala Appam.
+Its unique design allows for even distribution of heat, resulting in crispy edges and a soft, spongy center, essential characteristics of authentic Kerala Appam Recipe.

 Can I make Kerala Appam without yeast?
 What are the alternative methods for fermentation?